Stephen of Perm: Life

-Stephen was probably from the town of Ustiug.
-According to a church tradition, his mother was a Komi woman and his father was a Russian man.
+Stephen was born around 1340 in the town of Ustyug in northern Russia.
+The region was populated by the native Komi, also known as Zyrians or western Permians, with a minority of Russians.
+His father was a cathedral cleric in the town.
+Early on, Stephen mastered the reading and writing of the Russian language and became a lector.

 Stephen took his monastic vows in Rostov, where he learned Greek and learned his trade as a copyist.
+He befriended Epihanius, who became the biographer of Sergius of Radonezh (c.
+1314–1392) and later Stephen as well.
+He also befriended Sergius, though he would not become a disciple of his.
+Around 1370, Stephen began creating an alphabet for the Zyrians, without the influence of Russian on it, despite the prevalence of the trilingual heresy in some Byzantine and Russian circles.

-In 1376, he voyaged to lands along the Vychegda and Vym rivers, and it was then that he engaged in the conversion of the Zyriane (Komi peoples).
-Rather than imposing the Latin or Church Slavonic on the indigenous pagan populace, as all the contemporary missionaries did, Stephen learnt their language and traditions and worked out a distinct writing system for their use, creating the second oldest writing system for a Uralic language.
-Although his destruction of pagan idols (e.g., holy birches) earned him the wrath of some Permians, Pimen, the Metropolitan of All Rus', created him as the first bishop of Perm'.
+In 1376, he voyaged to lands along the Vychegda and Vym rivers, and it was then that he engaged in the conversion of the Zyrians (Komi peoples).
+Rather than imposing Latin or Church Slavonic on the indigenous pagan populace, as all the contemporary missionaries did, Stephen learnt their language and traditions and worked out a distinct writing system for their use, creating the second oldest writing system for a Uralic language.
+Although his destruction of pagan idols (e.g., holy birches) earned him the wrath of some Permians, the head of the Russian Orthodox Church, Pimen, created the bishopric of Perm in 1383 and consecrated Stephen as its first bishop.